FRRouting/frr/doc/user/rpki.rst

 Configuring RPKI/RTR Cache Servers
 ----------------------------------

+RPKI/RTR can be configured independently, either in configure node, or in *vrf* sub context.
+If configured in configure node, the core *bgp* instance of default *vrf* is impacted by the configuration.

+Each RPKI/RTR context is mapped to a *vrf* and can be made up of a specific list of cache-servers, and specific settings.

-The following commands are independent of a specific cache server.
+The following commands are available for independent of a specific cache server.

 .. index:: rpki polling_period (1-3600)
 .. clicmd:: rpki polling_period (1-3600)